sblackwell686/PoolShop/README.md

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.

 1. In the PartTest.java file:
    2. Lines 160-178 added two unit tests.
-One for minInv and one for maxInv.
+One for minInv and one for maxInv. push

 J.  Remove the class files for any unused validators in order to clean your code.